aidanwhiteley/books-web/README.md

 # books-web

-This is the companion project to https://github.com/aidanwhiteley/books which provides a REST based server side implementation consumed by this Angular 1.x application.
+This is the companion project to https://github.com/aidanwhiteley/books which provides a REST based server side implementation consumed by this AngularJS 1.x application.

 The application is an online, local book club - so nothing too revolutionary here I'm afraid!